bcgov/simple-R-shiny/README.md

 2. Click 'Add to Project'

-3. Search for "rshiny" in the search box, and click on the "rshiny" template
+3. Search for "shiny" in the search box, and click on the "shiny-server" template

 4. Fill in the parameter fields, replacing the defaults if required.